"GETTING INTIMATE WITH RAW STUDIO DESIGNS AND BUSTER´S DESIGNER ED VELASQUEZ"

-“I'm usually inspired by the fabric.
-Predominantly I use European fabrics, micro- bres, laser-cut out fabrics.
-It's about the tac le quality.
-I gure if it's something that close to your body, it really should feel nice.
-Once I have it, I start playing around and trying di erent things.
+Comfort is crucial for Velasquez.
+"I'm usually inspired by the fabric.
+Predominantly I use European fabrics, micro-fibres, laser-cut out fabrics.
+It's about the tactile quality.
+I figure if it's something that close to your body, it really should feel nice.
+Once I have it, I start playing around and trying different things.
 I try to design something that is comfortable to wear and feels good when it's on.
-Especially some of the kinky wear, you want it to t a certain way and have that look but at the same me there's nothing worse than wearing something that feels uncomfortable.
+Especially some of the kinky wear, you want it to fit a certain way and have that look but at the same time there's nothing worse than wearing something that feels uncomfortable.
 It's owning that piece and that piece owning you.
-When I'm crea ng the rst design, the prototype, I'm the rst person wearing it.
+When I'm creating the first design, the prototype, I'm the first person wearing it.
 Do I like it?
 I run it through the test of wearing it all day long.
 If it feels great and comfortable, it has my approval.
 If it doesn't perform the way I want it to perform, I scrap it and start all over again.
 I am my own best customer."

-“Yes," he laughs.
+So Velasquez is always walking around in something brand new and kinky?
+"Yes," he laughs.
 "That's never been a problem."
-He's par cularly proud of "the strapless ones, I started calling them "the sock" many years ago, there's a pouch that holds everything in.
+He's particularly proud of "the strapless ones, I started calling them "the sock" many years ago, there's a pouch that holds everything in.
 It's designed in a way that it's comfortable, you can move around and not pop out, do sports and everything.
 It holds everything together.
-It's actually an amazing design when you don't want un- derwear lines or you're wearing something semi-see-through and s ll want a li le bit of support."
+It's actually an amazing design when you don't want underwear lines or you're wearing something semi-see-through and still want a little bit of support."

-“I'm more of a jockstrap sort of guy because of comfort, breathability, freedom of mo on, and support.
+Does he have a personal favourite among his designs?
+"I'm more of a jockstrap sort of guy because of comfort, breathability, freedom of motion, and support.
 And they're hot."
 Looking and feeling good are almost as important as comfort and Velasquez gets an extra kick out of his product.
-"I don't know how to say this without paint- ing myself like a total perv.
-I nd it extremely alluring to know that someone values my designs enough to buy them.
+"I don't know how to say this without painting myself like a total perv.
+I find it extremely alluring to know that someone values my designs enough to buy them.
 And it's hot to know that people are walking around wearing something that I've made and designed and possibly even touched.
 For me that's a bit of a turn-on."